GoncaloCoutinho/Food_Delivery_System_TeamGreen/goncalo_use_case/README.md

-    insertData.py -> inserts new drivers locations into Redis mongoInsert.py -> inserts a new order into mongodb mongoUpdate.py -> updates the status of the order and saves the drivers location.
+    insertData.py -> inserts new drivers locations into Redis mongoInsert.py -> inserts a new order into mongodb mongoUpdate.py -> updates the status of the order and saves the drivers location. commands.txt -> some commands in Redis to run on the terminal requirements.txt -> list of packages used